DjangoGirls/tutorial/python_introduction/README.md

 ## Summary

-That's it. __You totally rock!__ It really wasn't so easy, so you should feel proud about yourself.
+That's it. __You totally rock!__ It really wasn't so easy, so you should feel proud of yourself.
 We're definitely proud of you for making it here!

 Grab yourself a cupcake and go to the next chapter :)